Akinyi-Onyango/rna_seq_pipeline/README.md

 The original RNA-seq FASTQ files used in this project are not publicly available.
 However, the pipeline is fully reproducible with any RNA-seq dataset.
 To test it, you can download a small public dataset from [SRA](https://www.ncbi.nlm.nih.gov/sra) or use your own FASTQ files.

 ---

+## Files and Directories

+The `data/` and `results/` directories are empty in this repo.
+They are placeholders to illustrate the pipeline's structure.
+To run the pipeline, add your own FASTQ files and reference genome into `data/`.

 ## Results